Azure/batch-shipyard/docs/70-batch-shipyard-data-movement.md

 ### From Azure Batch Tasks
 Data from previously run Azure Batch tasks, including those run by Batch Shipyard, can be ingressed into compute nodes with the `input_data` property for json objects at the pool, job, and task-level.
+Note that the compute node where the task was run must still be active and must not have been removed or deleted.

 To transfer from a previous Azure Batch Task that has completed, you would specify the `azure_batch` json object under `input_data`.
 As with Azure